 Hobbitenango, Guatemala (Review)

 Hobbitenango is this restaurant village on top of a mountain outside of Antigua, Guatemala.
 It is really cool.
 Obviously, it comes from the movies The Hobbit and Lord of the Rings.
-So everything looks like where the Hobbits would live.
+So everything looks like where the Hobbits would live, making it one of the best restaurants in Antigua.
 Today we’re going to be talking about Hobbitenango Guatemala.

 So getting to Hobbitenango Guatemala is part of the experience.
 So to get to the mountain, you cannot get to the actual restaurant in your car.
 You could do it in many ways.
 You could either get a shuttle from Antigua that brings you to their main lot where you buy the entrance ticket.